 Bad breath is when people experience an unpleasant or even repulsive smell of their breath.
 They feel ashamed of it.
 This can lead to the avoidance of social contacts and social isolation.
 The cause of bad breath is usually in the mouth and almost never in the stomach.
-Permanently smelling from the mouth is a common condition.
+Permanent smelling from the mouth is a common condition.

 Bad breath is usually caused by an excessive presence of particular types of bacteria.
 These bacteria break down proteins, creating volatile sulfur compounds.
 These sulfur gases have a very unpleasant odor and are therefore responsible for bad breath.
 The abundance of bacteria is almost always caused by plaque deposits on the tongue.
 This tongue deposit is the white-yellow deposit which is particularly located on the rear part of the tongue.
 It may contain an accumulation of large amounts of bacteria.

 Also when gums are inflamed, breath may be less fresh because of bacteria.

 A dry mouth contains less saliva, so any gases produced in the mouth may come out easier.
 A dry mouth can occur when, for example, too much coffee or alcohol is drunk and not enough water.
 A dry mouth can also occur in case of using specific medications, chronic stress, hormonal problems, old age and poor saliva production.